 "I have a dream!"
-Seven years ago, I left my stable hospital position to follow a dream; an ideal where there would be a space for women to heal and recover from pregnancy, childbirth, surgeries and issues related to the pelvic girdle.
+In 2009, I left a stable hospital position to follow a dream; an ideal where there would be a space for women to heal and recover from pregnancy, childbirth, surgeries and issues related to the pelvic girdle.
 I was frustrated with the growing need of women who did not know conservative, hands-on care was available and had no other option than surgery or life-long medication to cover up pain and dysfunction.

-Seven years ago, my children were 3, 7 and 10 and I was lacking work-life balance with a firefighter husband who worked 24 hours at a time with a rotating three-week work schedule.
-I had frequent headaches, chronic hip and back pain (souvenirs of pregnancy and childhood digestive issues) that I was unable to get help for, even in the large hospital system I was working in.
+At the time, my children were 3, 7 and 10 and I was lacking work-life balance with a firefighter husband who worked 24 hours at a time with a rotating three-week work schedule.
+I had frequent headaches, chronic hip and back pain (souvenirs of pregnancy and childhood injuries) that I was unable to get help for, even in the large hospital system I was working in.
 I saw one private practice PT who helped me with my pelvis and another who helped me with my neck pain and chronic headaches with hands-on treatment.
 I was frustrated that as a PT, I should be able to help myself.
 I realized my own limitations, the limitations of the hospital system and the value of hands-on help.
 I could not see which part of my pelvis was out of alignment and I needed help.
 As a physical therapist I had difficulty finding someone who could help me, even with all the resources I had available.
 How much more difficult is it for a woman outside of my profession to find the help she needs?
 What made matters worse, my job as a manual therapist contributed to further pain and dysfunction as I helped other women heal from their dysfunctions.
-The hospital system did not allow me to treat individuals the way I believed they needed to be treated.
-I knew there was more to pelvic floor therapy than doing Kegels and I knew that treating the entire pelvic girdle was required to cure the person from their tight pelvic floor along with hip and back issues that coexisted.
+My frustration continued as the hospital system did not allow me to treat individuals the way I believed they needed to be treated.
+I knew there was more to pelvic floor therapy than doing Kegels and I knew that treating the entire pelvic girdle was required to heal the person from their tight pelvic floor along with hip and back issues that coexisted.
 Adding to my frustration was the high cost of patient treatment (sometimes exceeding $400 for a one hour appointment), the lack of internet presence (no one could find me) and multiple ideas for growth and improvement being snuffed.
+After meeting for about a year with the hospital's postpartum staff and birth educator to develop a plan for new moms to get an in-hospital visit, the hospital decided not to fund a therapist visiting postpartum moms bedside.
+Money was valued over service and care even with the hospital's tagline "patients first".
 I no longer wanted to work in a fruitless environment that increased my pain and added stress to my young family.
 After great discernment and serious discussions with my husband, I decided to take the plunge and follow a burning passion in my heart to create a space to help women get help.
 I started with a pad and paper.

 The morning after I turned in my resignation, I prayed and brainstormed over the name for the business.
 I wrote the name “Healthy Core” on the last line of my ruled paper.
 What I didn’t realize at the time was the name and logo would keep me inspired during the difficult months and years ahead.
 When our graphic designer sent us a few proofs of the logo, it was evident that the “T” in “healThy” stood out as a cross and separated the name into Heal Thy Core.
 One of my patients soon helped me realized that our tagline, "healthy women = healthy families" really was "heal thy women, heal thy family."
 Later I learned that "core" translated in Latin is "heart" and that heal thy core really means, "heal thy heart."
 There was something greater here than me; I just had to be open to the possibility of a better life for me and my patients.

 Healthy Core was born out of this discernment and frustration of having nowhere to get help.
 I took a leap of faith, which took courage.
-I had to trust in God’s plan and desire for my life, instead of leaning on my own knowledge.
 I started a business right after a financial collapse, during an economic recession and at a time when security was important.
 The future was uncertain, but I had to learn to “Trust in the Lord with all your heart, on your own intelligence do not rely; In all your ways be mindful of him, and he will make straight your paths.”
 Proverbs 3:5-6.
 Also, "This will mean health for your flesh and vigor for your bones."
 Proverbs 3:7.
+Turning to scripture helped answer my questions and calm my fears.
 I later learned that my leap of faith inspired others to start their own businesses.